-This vigorous cépage is particularly suitable for more clayey terroirs, such as those of the Vallée de la Marne, and is better adapted to climatic conditions more difficult for the vine.
-It gives supple and fruity wines that evolve a little more quickly in time and bring to the blend of roundness.
+This vigorous cépage is particularly suitable for more clayey terroirs, such as those of the Vallée de la Marne, and is better adapted to more difficult climatic conditions for the vine.
+It gives supple and fruity wines that evolve a little more quickly in time and bring roundness to the blend.